tawhidmonowar/tawhidmonowar.github.io/_posts/2023-01-02-Number-Theory.md

 ---

 ## Large Numbers

+In programming, when a number is too large to fit in built-in data types like `long long int`, we refer to it as a large number or big integer.

 ### Doubling a Large Number

-When a number is too large to fit in built-in data types like `long long int`, we can represent it as a string and perform arithmetic manually.

-**Concept:**

-We go through each digit in the number (from right to left), double it, and keep track of any "carry" to the next digit.
-After we're done, we reverse the result to get the final answer.
+We go through each digit in the number (from right to left), double it, and keep track of any `carry` to the next digit.
+After we're done, we `reverse` the result to get the final answer.

 **Key Steps:**